GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 ##

+## 🧠 5 Oct 25

+- Began working on the **MML Prompt Pack**, planning rollout soon.
+  - Outlined early ideas for **social media integration and content expansion**.
+  - Getting more comfortable with reading and recording longer posts while filming — building on-camera presence and confidence.
+  - Exploring how to **repurpose long-form content into short clips** for better reach and engagement across platforms.

+- Retook the **OCI AI Foundations Practice Exam** — scored **88%**, a strong improvement from the first two attempts.
+  - After reviewing missed questions, realized most were avoidable errors — likely fatigue from working late.
+  - Confident and ready for the **official certification exam** this week.

+- Planning to begin the **OCI Generative AI course and certification exam** after completing the current one.
+  - Goal: Complete both before the **program deadline (Oct 31, 2025)**.

+🪴 *Overall:* Strong momentum to start October — clear focus on certifications, skill expansion, and content creation for MML brand awareness.

+---

 # 🌍 September 2025 – Recap & Reflection

 September was a month of **breakthroughs, consistency, and public presence**, though not without challenges.
 It represented both **internal growth** (mastering technical skills) and **external visibility** (presenting in community spaces).